 If you are unsure about how much waste your company produces, contact Clean Management Environmental Group, Inc. to help you determine how much toxic waste you produce and which category of waste generator your business falls under.

 Thinking about how much toxic waste your business produces can be difficult – especially if you are not certain exactly what is considered hazardous waste.

 When your business decides a hazardous chemical or substance can no longer be used, it is then considered hazardous waste.
-The EPA considers substances such as commercial chemical products such as nicotine gums, patches, and sprays, off-specification commercial chemical product, container residues and spill residues as hazardous waste once they are discarded.
+The EPA considers substances such as commercial chemical products like nicotine gums, patches, and sprays; off-specification commercial chemical products; container residues; and spill residues as hazardous waste once they are discarded.

-Specific regulations may vary from retailers, so it’s important to stay informed.
+Specific regulations may vary from retailers, so it’s important to stay educated on hazardous waste laws.
 That said, both types of businesses are required to obtain a site-specific EPA generator identification number to ensure hazardous waste is stored and disposed of correctly.

 If you have questions concerning the generation of E-liquid waste or vape products, contact one of the highly trained and certified staff at Clean Management Environmental Group, Inc. We offer nationwide services that can cater to your business’s needs.
 To talk to a professional give us a call at 800-538-8131, fill out our inquiry form for a same-day quote or take a look at our services.